Trams in Kraków: Kraków Fast Tram

 The first fast tram line was opened on 12 December 2008, more than 30 years since construction start, however due to the missing tracks through Płaszów, it temporarily used the link through Kazimierz and Podgórze districts, where short pieces of track were not in its own right-of-way but connected to the traffic light control system and passenger information system.
 That gap was eliminated when the light rail overpass over the rail station in Płaszów opened on 30 August 2015.
 The construction costs amounted to 164 million złoty, of which 67 million was covered by the European Union funds.
 It incorporates a tram stop with stairways and lifts to the rail platforms underneath and can be used by both pedestrians and cyclists, in addition to trams and emergency vehicles.

+On 26 September 2026, Line 50 was renumbered to Line 7 and Line 52 was discontinued.

 Lines

-List of tram routes in Kraków as of April 2024.
+List of tram routes in Kraków as of September 2026.
 Currently, there are 27 tram lines (24 daytime lines and 3 night lines).